The job of a marketer isn’t easy.

 You can then choose how many variations you’d like to create.

-Then you can choose to what percentage of your list you’d like to send each variation.
+Then you can choose the percentage of your list you’d like to send each variation.
 It must add up to 100%, so an even split is usually best:

-Once you save the split test, go back to your broadcast messages page.
+Once you save the split test, return to your broadcast messages page.
 You’ll now see two (or however many variations you chose) drafts.
-Then you just have to edit each email individually with your subject lines and message.
+Then you must edit each email individually with your subject lines and message.

 Step 2: It’s all about value

 Consider why new subscribers open that first email: it’s to get something.